Skip to main content

 Therefore, at this time and with the current evidence in mind, we at Doctors in Denmark do not recommend routine preventive full-body MRI scans for healthy individuals without specific symptoms or risk factors.

-Closing thoughts
+Concluding thoughts